 Empowerment of local groups must be linked to the establishment and enforcement of limits--groups cannot be free to cut forest at will.
 The balance of responsibility and freedom in such relationships is a difficult area in which no set answers exist.
-Perhaps the best known example of the problem of local peoples, including Indians, not always acting in an environmentally benign way, is the Navajo and Apache tribes in the United States, whose leaders have been negotiating for establishment of nuclear waste dumps on tribal land.
+Perhaps the best known example of the problem of local peoples (including Indians) not always acting in an environmentally benign way is the Navajo and Apache tribes in the United States, whose leaders have been negotiating for establishment of nuclear waste dumps on tribal land.
 The question remains unresolved of what means are necessary for protecting the environment when local peoples fail.

 The question must be considered as to whether local peoples receiving funds derived from environmental services should have complete independence in deciding how the funds should be used, whether all or part of it should be used for maintaining the natural habitats that provide the services, or whether the funds should at least be restricted to uses that do not harm these habitats.
 For example, would it be acceptable if a community receiving funds for environmental services were to decide to use the money to buy chain saws to cut down the rest of its forest?
 This example is not entirely hypothetical.
-The government of Brazil's state of Amazonas has entered into an agreement with the Massachusetts Institute of Technology (MIT) and established an institution in Manaus for biodiversity 'prospecting'.
-In 1988 and 1989, the current governor of Amazonas actually distributed free chain saws to voters in the interior of the state (during a previous term in office).
+In 1988 and 1989, the current governor of the state of Amazonas actually distributed free chain saws to voters in the interior of the state (during a previous term in office).